Thomsen Group - Cardiac Electrophysiology

 Isolated heart preparations are useful to study the properties of the heart without the influence of the physiological feedback from the remaining organ systems, e.g., the vasculature or the autonomic nervous system.

-We have a state-of-the-art setup for studying isolated mouse hearts using both the Langendorff principle and the working heart principle.
-We record ECG, coronary flow and pressure, monophasic action potential, afterload and preload, and ventricular pressure in this setup.
+We have a state-of-the-art setup for studying isolated mouse hearts using either the Langendorff principle or the working heart principle.
+We record ECG, coronary flow and ventricular pressure in this setup.
 Via programmed electrical pacing, we can control heart rate.
-By changing preload, we can study cardiac pump function.
+By controlling preload and afterload, we can study cardiac pump function.

 Scientific publishing is not only important; it is also an enjoyable aspect of research.
 Peer review is central to scientific publishing and it should be done well.
 I believe that every scientist should review >3 manuscript for every paper he or she publishes.